Best daily deals

 Talk to assistant*

 You can also set your voice assistant to the tap controls on one of the earbuds.
-That way, you don’t have to pull your phone out of your pocket to access it.
-This makes for a handy feature when you’re commuting or exercising.
+That way, you don’t have to pull your phone out of your pocket to access it, which is handy when you’re commuting or exercising.

 Should you download the JBL Headphones app?